 Learning how to get customer feedback in a restaurant doesn’t mean you have to constantly ask people for it.
 Sometimes, you just have to look for it online.

 Customers are probably already leaving feedback about your restaurant on review platforms like Google Business, TripAdvisor, or Yelp.
 Checking and replying to those reviews regularly can be as effective as a direct feedback form.
+Don’t forget to spotlight some of the best reviews on your site.

-Don’t forget to reply to both positive and negative reviews.
+Reply to both positive and negative reviews.
 Ignoring negative feedback (when it’s actually constructive and not just hateful) can be detrimental to your business because it usually highlights things you need to improve.

 Not to mention that customers will feel ignored, thus not bothering to give your restaurant another chance, Plus, other potential customers will see that you don’t seem to care about the feedback and complaints you get.